techish-io/ci.chef.wlp/README.md

 ## wlp_server_env

-Sets and unsets environment properties in installation-wide or instance-specific server.env file.
+Adds and removes environment properties in installation-wide or instance-specific server.env file.

 ### Actions

-- set: Sets environment properties in server.env file.
+- set: Set environment properties in server.env file.
+Other existing properties in the file will not be preserved.
 Default action.
+- add: Adds environment properties in server.env file.
+Other existing properties in the file will be preserved.
-- unset: Unsets environment properties in server.env file.
+- remove: Removes environment properties in server.env file.
+Other existing properties in the file will be preserved.

 ### Attribute Parameters